abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 experience to extend an existing library, especially that does something bare-metal like talk to a database.
 That has changed, and I am proud to present the alpha version of this adapter available for immediate testing.

-I hope that with some example code I can show how beautiful Ruby is compared to OpenEdge.
-My aspiration is that it causes a revolution where existing Progress developers stop writing ABL code and start using Ruby!
-Yeah, I like to set the bar high.

 I'm planning this post as part of a short series that will finally give me some closure on my OpenEdge ABL / Progress past and allow me to move on.